African Americans in Vietnam

 Military Service Vietnam

-America began taking direct military action in Vietnam in 1964 and ended the draft and signed peace accords in 1973.
+America began taking direct military action in Vietnam in 1964 and ended the draft and signed the peace accords in 1973.
 North Vietnam and South Vietnam were at war over the issue of communism.
 This conflict was a continuation of the Cold War between the United States and the Soviet Union.
 The United States supported South Vietnam because it was non-communist.

 This controversial conflict created tension in the United States, which coincided with social, political, and racial unrest.
 The United States military drafted many African Americans to fight in Vietnam.
 This website celebrates the lives and contributions of Omaha’s Black Vietnam Veterans.